The Hatchards & Biographers’ Club First Biography Prize

 Location

-Requirements for 2025
+Requirements for 2026

-Publishers must arrange for the short-listed authors to be at the prize-giving party if at all possible; if not, a statement/video link to be provided.
+Publishers must arrange for the short-listed authors to be at the prize-giving party if at all possible; if not, a statement/video link is to be provided.

-Books must have a publication date between 1st January 2025 and 31st December 2025
+Books must have a publication date between 1st January 2026 and 31st December 2026

 The author must be resident in the UK